Right to personal identity: Personality rights

-The right to have and develop a personality is addressed in Article 22 of the UDHR: "Everyone is entitled to the realisation of the rights needed for one’s dignity and the free development of their personality."
+The right to have and develop a personality is addressed in Article 22 of the UDHR: "Everyone is entitled to the realisation of the rights needed for one's dignity and the free development of their personality."
 Article 29 also protects the right to develop one's personality: "[e]veryone has duties to the community in which alone the free and full development of his personality is possible."
 Manuc explains that personality rights can be defined as those expressing the quintessence of the human person, and are intrinsic to being human.
 These rights recognise the "spirit" within an individual and have developed from the issues of privacy.
-Personality rights emerged from the German legal system in the late twentieth century to seek distance from the horrors of Naziism.
+Personality rights emerged from the German legal system in the late twentieth century to seek distance from the horrors of Nazism.
 It was also a mechanism to improve tort law surrounding privacy, as illustrated in the Criminal Diary case.

 The case concerned the issue of personality structure and having the right to determine oneself.
 Ederle explained this as a right individuals have to choose how to be related in the world.
 Through the help of the German Constitutional Court, an individual can actively seek and create an intimate sphere so his personality can develop and be protected.
 Some states see no need for a specific law to personality, as their system of law possesses a different foundation for personality protection.
 For example, France, South Africa and England have an all-embracing law that protects an individual's interest concerning physical integrity, feelings, dignity and privacy and identity.
 However, in addition to substantial protection to personality through privacy, the Netherlands and Austria also recognise a general right to personality.